mistu01/mffmv11/README.md

 ## Emoji
  - Add `Emoji-` before the name of your Emoji font and put it in the `MFFM` folder.
 EG: rename `WhatsappEmoji.ttf`  to `Emoji-WhatsappEmoji.ttf`
- - Download the Emoji Addon from [here](https://github.com/mistu01/mffmv11/raw/refs/heads/main/Emoji%20Fonts%20Packges/MFFM_UniEmoji_v5.5.zip).
-Put it inside the `MFFM Folder (/LocalStorage/MFFM)` folder alongside the renamed emoji file.
+ - Put `MFFM_UniEmoji_v5.5.sh` inside the `MFFM Folder (/LocalStorage/MFFM)` folder alongside the renamed emoji file.
+The add-on stages `NotoColorEmoji.ttf`, scans system emoji font targets, repairs app data emoji fonts with backups, and hooks the module action/service/boot/uninstall lifecycle.
+ - UniEmoji writes runtime logs/status under `/sdcard/MFFM/EmojiModule`.
+KernelSU/APatch without a mount metamodule fall back to data-only emoji repair.
 ## Monospace
 -  To use any `Monospace` font, add  `Mono-` before the name of your font and put it in `MFFM` folder.
 EG: rename `Firacode-Regular.ttf` to `Mono-Firacode-Regular.ttf`
 ## Serif